 - Gloves

 - Protective clothing

-- Knee pads
+- · Knee pads

 - Eye protection

 - Respirators: Different types of respirators are required for different jobs.
 Use the Healthy Indoor Environment Protocols for Home Energy Upgrades to verify that your current respirator is compliant with the job.

 - Non-contact voltage detectors

 Tip: It is important to keep your PPE in good condition.
-Having a bag that stores all of your PPE and supplies for cleaning the items will save you
+Having a bag that stores all of your PPE and supplies for cleaning the items will save you time and keep you safe.

 It is important to look for hazards and create a mitigation plan before beginning work.
-The list below highlights the most important items to identify and mitigate for all Prep-Insulation jobs:
+The list below highlights the most important items to identify and mitigate for all duct repair jobs:

-- Sewer gases, fuel oil, chemicals and other pollutants in crawl spaces or attics - Mold-like growth in attics and crawl spaces - Presence of pest/rodents in crawl spaces or attics - Lack of CO alarm in all houses - Unvented combustion appliances - Combustion air intakes - Knob and tube wiring - Vermiculite insulation - Pipe insulations that are likely to contain asbestos - Deteriorated interior finishes that may contain asbestos in a friable condition
+- Sewer gases, fuel oil, chemicals and other pollutants in crawl spaces or attics - Mold-like growth in attics and crawl spaces - Presence of pest/rodents in crawl spaces or attics - Lack of CO alarm in all houses with combustion appliances and attached garages - Unvented combustion appliances - Combustion air intakes - Knob and tube wiring - Vermiculite insulation - · Pipe insulations that are likely to contain asbestos - Deteriorated interior finishes that may contain asbestos in a friable condition